A mobile dance piece devised by Bridgman|Packer Dance.

 “The standard bearers of contemporary theater-making.” – Le Monde

-The third annual RESPONSE Festival, supported by funding from the Cullen Foundation, REDC, Erie County, NYS Danceforce and the Creative Arts Initiative of the University of Buffalo, will continue to bring community and scholarly involvement to the festival experience, with artist talks and select workshops held throughout the season.
+The third annual RESPONSE Festival, supported by funding from the Cullen Foundation, REDC, Erie County, NYS Danceforce and the Creative Arts Initiative of the University at Buffalo, will continue to bring community and scholarly involvement to the festival experience, with artist talks and select workshops held throughout the season.